Controlling Door and Window Framing

 To specify the framing for an individual door or window

 You can specify unique values for individual doors and windows in their specification dialogs.
-It's best to do this before wall framing is built; if these values are changed after wall framing is generated, you will need to generate wall framing again unless you have selected the Automatically Build Wall Framing option.
+It's best to do this before wall framing is built; if these values are changed after wall framing is generated, you will need to regenerate wall framing again unless the automatic wall framing capability is enabled.

 1. Select a door or window and click the Open Object edit button.

-2. On the Framing panel of the Door or Window Specification dialog, specify your desired values, then click OK.
+2. In the Door or Window Specification dialog, access the Rough Opening and Framing panels, specify your desired values, then click OK.

 Options panel of the Mulled Unit Specification dialog